ravivyas84/go-blog/posts/data-from-different-perspectives.md

 The first thing we notice that DAU growth is stagnant.

-But if we split the DAUs by user’s recency, we notice that the App is pretty sticky, close to 50% of the users comeback within 7 days & 25% come back after 7 days, and the percentage of users is just growing.
+But if we split the DAUs by user's recency, we notice that the App is pretty sticky, close to 50% of the users comeback within 7 days & 25% come back after 7 days, and the percentage of users is just growing.
 So they are seeing value.

 ![](/assets/cc630-1c7el15wzai0dp7juqggrfa.png)